Half-Life (video game): Development

 The cabal produced a 200-page design document detailing nearly every aspect of the game.
 They also produced a 30-page document for the narrative, and hired the science fiction novelist Marc Laidlaw to help manage the script.
 Laidlaw said his contribution was to add "old storytelling tricks" to the team's ambitious designs: "I was in awe of [the team].
 It felt to me like I was just borrowing from old standards while they were the ones doing something truly new."
 Rather than dictate narrative elements "from some kind of ivory tower of authorial inspiration", he worked with the team to improvise ideas, and was inspired by their experiments.
 For example, he conceived the opening train ride after an engineer implemented train code for another concept.

 Valve initially planned to use traditional cutscenes, but switched to a continuous first-person perspective for lack of time.
 Laidlaw said they discovered unexpected advantages in this approach, as it created a sense of immersion and enforced a sense of loneliness in a frightening environment.
 Laidlaw felt that non-player characters were unnecessary to guide players if the design had sufficiently strong "visual grammar", and that this allowed the characters to "feel like characters instead of signposts".
 An early version of Half-Life began immediately after the disaster, with the environments already wrecked.
 Laidlaw worked with Johnson to create versions of the lab environment before the disaster to help set the story.
-He said: "These were all economical ways of doing storytelling with the architecture — which was my whole obsession.
+He said: "These were all economical ways of doing storytelling with the architecture—which was my whole obsession.
 The narrative had to be baked into the corridors."

 Within a month of the cabal's formation, the other team members started detailed game development, and within another month began playtesting through Sierra.
 The cabal was intimately involved with playtesting, monitoring the player but otherwise not interacting.
 They noted any confusion or inability to solve a game's puzzles and made them into action items to be fixed on the next iteration.
 Later, with most of the main adjustments made, the team included means to benchmark players' actions.
 They then collected and interpreted statistically to fine-tune levels further.
 Between the cabal and playtesting, Valve identified and removed parts that proved unenjoyable.
 Birdwell said that while there were struggles at first, the cabal approach was critical for Half-Life's success, and was reused for Team Fortress 2 from the start.

 Much of the detail of Half-Life's development has been lost.
-According to the Valve employee Erik Johnson, two or three months before release, their Visual SourceSafe source control system "exploded".
+According to Valve employee Erik Johnson, two or three months before release, their Visual SourceSafe source control system "exploded".
 Logs of technical changes from before the final month of development were lost, and code had to be recovered from individual computers.
+The revised version of Half-Life shown at E3 1998 received the Game Critics Awards for "Best PC Game" and "Best Action Game".